 OTTAWA, Sept.
-25, 2014 /CNW/ - The Forest Products Association of Canada (FPAC) is opening up nominations for its annual Skills Award for Aboriginal Youth, as part of its continuing effort to encourage more Aboriginal workers to consider a career in the forest sector.
+17, 2013 /CNW/ - The Forest Products Association of Canada (FPAC) is opening nominations for its annual Skills Award for Aboriginal Youth, as part of its effort to attract more Aboriginal workers to the forest sector.

-The award will honour a First Nations, Metis or Inuit individual with strong academic standing who is committed to their field of study and to a job in the forest sector.
-The $2,500 award is targeted at youth from 18 to 30 who are now enrolled in a post-secondary program.
+The award will honour a First Nations, Metis or Inuit individual with strong academic standing who is committed to their field of study and to a career in the dynamic forest sector.
+The $2,500 award is targeted at youth from 18 to 25 who are now enrolled in an apprenticeship program, in college or in university.

 Under Vision2020, FPAC has set the ambitious "people" goal of refreshing the workforce with an additional 60,000 workers by the end of the decade.
 This includes a desire to hire more Aboriginals, as well as more women and new Canadians.
-The other Vision2020 goals are to increase economic activity by $20 billion through new products and markets and to further enhance the sector's environmental performance by another 35%.
+The other Vision2020 goals are to increase economy activity by $20billion through new products and markets and to further enhance the sector's environmental performance by another 35%.

-This is the third year that FPAC will hand out this award.
-The previous award winners were Baillie Redfern, an M.Sc graduate student studying Genome Science and Technology at the University of British Columbia.
+This is the second year that FPAC will hand out this award.
+The first Aboriginal Skills award went to Baillie Redfern, an M.Sc graduate student studying Genome Science and Technology at the University of British Columbia.
 Redfern, a member of the Painted Feather Woodland Metis Tribe in Ontario, is studying how to use bio-ingredients from wood fibre to create bio-products such as pharmaceuticals and cosmetics.